HenriqueMartinsBotelho/configs/README.md

 - `>`, `<`, `>>`, `<<`: Indent or unindent text or text blocks.
 - `s`, `S`, `x`, `X`: Delete or cut text, optionally moving the cursor to the next line.
 - `y`, `Y`, `p`, `P`: Copy or paste text, adjusting cursor position as needed.

+### The default file explorer

+The neovim default file explorer is netrw.
+The custom shortcut to open is `<leader>e`.

+- `Enter`: Opens a directory or a file.
+- `-`: Go up to the parent directory.
+- `u`: Go back to the previous directory in the history.
+  `gb`: Jump to the most recent directory saved on the "Bookmarks".
+To create a bookmark we use mb.
+- `p`: Opens a preview window.
+- `<C-w>z`: Ctrl + w and then z.
+Closes the preview window.
+- `gh`: Toggles the hidden files.
+- `%`: Creates a file.
+- `R`: Renames a file
+- `mt`: Assign the "target directory" used by the move and copy commands.
+- `mf`: Marks a file or directory.
+Any action that can be performed on multiple files depend on these marks.
+So if you want to copy, move or delete files, you need to mark them.
+- `mc`: Copy the marked files in the target directory.
+- `mm`: Move the marked files to the target directory.
+- `mx`: Runs an external command on the marked files.
+- `D`: Deletes a file or an empty directory. vim will not let us delete a non-empty directory.
+I'll show how to bypass this later on.
+- `d`: Creates a directory.

+### Custom Shortcuts

+`shift + h`: in the nvim-neo-tree shows the hidden items.

 ### Tips and Tricks